EldenSokolaj/root/README.md

 Possible Bugs

     - if 'sudo' group in '/etc/group' is greater than 100 characters program will force exit
-            - patch sample code in sudo.sample (needs to be added, just I havn't done so yet)
+            - patch sample code in sudo.c (needs to be added, just I havn't done so yet)